 Scan your thoughts and feelings too

 Name your emotions.
 Are you being too hard on yourself?
-With so many changes and uncertainties due to COVID-19, everyone's lives have been turned upside down.
+With so many changes and uncertainties in the world, everyone's lives have been turned upside down.
+Carrying the pain of others can weigh down our hearts (see the "occupational hazard" section below.)
 There is more work to do and less people to do the work.
 It's logical to feel stressed out, anxious or exhausted.

 Remember to offer kindness and grace to others- and to yourself!

-You can ask-- "what does my mind/spirit need at this moment?"
+You can ask-- "what does my mind/spirit/body need at this moment?"

 "Self-compassion.... is characterized by gentleness with oneself when faced with a perceived sense of inadequacy or failure (Coaston, 2017.)"